Financial Reporting Basics

 - They want peace of mind about a bigger and better future.

-- They want a business envied by outsiders that grows in spite of them.
+- They want a business envied by outsiders that grow in spite of them.

 When I started my Direct Access CFO™ practice years ago, I thought most owners hired me for my financial expertise.
 That was certainly one reason.
 But about ten years ago, I started peeling back the sliver skins of the onion to understand why every owner or CEO hired me.
 It was for one or all of the four reasons mentioned above.